This article will cover everything you need to know about waxing your car to achieve an amazing shine and also the protection that goes with it!

 Show Car Wax Tricks

-Before applying a clear sealant, be sure your car is clean and dry.
-The clear seal products are very hydrophobic, so they do not mix with water at all.
+Your car must be clean and dry before applying a sealant.
+Clear seal products are very hydrophobic, so they usually do not mix with water at all.

 Clear sealants can be applied to paint, glass, chrome and plastic trim.
 The most important thing is to apply an even coating and then leave it alone.